-There is no commercial production of biotech flax in Canada.
-While an herbicide tolerant variety of biotech flax was approved and grown in Canada in the mid-1990s, Canadian flax producers had the biotech variety deregistered and pulled from the market in 2001 after European buyers indicated that they would not purchase biotech or commingled flax.
+There is no commercial production of GE flax in Canada.
+While an herbicide tolerant variety of GE flax was approved and grown in Canada in the mid-1990s, Canadian flax producers had the GE variety deregistered and pulled from the market in 2001 after European buyers indicated that they would not purchase GE or commingled flax.

-c) EXPORTS
+c.
+EXPORTS